taskcluster/taskcluster-tools/src/docs/tutorial/gecko-new-job.md

+---
+title: Adding a new job
+---
-import ReactMarkdown from 'react-markdown';
+import SchemaTable from '../../components/SchemaTable';

-const view = `
 Taskcluster runs tasks.
 It's just as happy to run your new tasks as any of the already-defined tasks!
 All you need to do is add some configuration for your new tasks, then test it out in try.